monsterkodi/ko/md/notes.md

 # todo/ideas

+- fix terminal resize|redraw when switching from build
 - fix comment toggling (use status of main cursor line instead of toggling all lines individually)
 - fix commandlist switching sides when other side is smaller